Growth of hexagonal BN crystals by traveling-solvent floating zone: Discussion

 In the $E$ = 4.8 – 5.7 eV region we see that the TSFZ samples all show significantly higher PL intensity than the CBF ones, suggesting a higher density of the associated defects.
-However, it is unclear whether this behavior is intrinsic to the TSFZ growth technique or if it is driven by the difference in sample preparation prior to PL measurements.
-All of the TSFZ samples were sectioned out of larger boules and then mechanically polished prior to the PL measurement, unlike the CBF-grown samples, which provide suitable surfaces for PL measurements as-synthesized.
+This is reflected in the higher PL ratio shown in Table \ref{table1}.
+If this behavior is intrinsic it would suggest that an even slower growth rate ($v_{grow}$ < 0.1 mm/h) is needed to reduce the stacking fault density.
+However, we note that the dendritic flake samples (measured without any cutting or polishing) show a significantly lowered PL ratio, comparable to the CBF samples.
+Furthermore, the TSFZ samples measured in Fig. \ref{fig6} were sectioned out of larger boules and then mechanically polished prior to the PL measurement, unlike the CBF-grown samples, which provide suitable surfaces for PL measurements as-synthesized.
 Previous work has shown that the excitation spectrum of h-BN crystals changes markedly due to deformation induced by even minimal amounts of pressure \cite{watanabe2006}.
-Therefore, the cutting and polishing process may result in an increase in the number stacking faults causing a concomitant enhancement of the signal in this energy region.
+Therefore, it is possible that the cutting and polishing process may result in an extrinsic increase in the stacking faults density causing a concomitant enhancement of the signal in this energy region.
+As a result, the intrinsic stacking fault density characteristic of the TSFZ technique is currently unclear and further PL measurements are in progress to address this point.